Šibenik: Culture

+Mišo Kovač is a legendary Croatian pop singer and the artist with the most sold albums in the history of Croatian entertainment, with over 20 million records sold.

+The culture of Šibenik is deeply connected to its rich history, Adriatic traditions, and artistic heritage.
+As one of the oldest native Croatian towns on the coast, Šibenik is known for its medieval architecture, narrow stone streets, and lively cultural scene.

+Throughout the year, Šibenik hosts important cultural events such as the International Children’s Festival, which attracts performers and visitors from around the world, and various summer music festivals held in the city’s historic fortresses. Šibenik is also known for producing notable people, including the famous basketball player Dražen Petrović, often regarded as one of Europe’s greatest athletes, and inventor Faust Vrančić, who designed one of the earliest parachute concepts.

 The composer Jakov Gotovac founded the city's "Philharmonia Society" in 1922.
 The 19th-century composer Franz von Suppé was part of the city's cultural fabric, as he was a native of nearby Split.
+Mišo Kovač, popular Croatian singer was born in Šibenik.

-Each summer, a number of concerts and events take place in the city, many of them in the St. Michael Fortress.
+Each summer, a number of concerts and events take place in the city, many of them in the St. Michael's Fortress.
 Also, starting in 2016 on a nearby island of Obonjan (6 km southwest of the city), an annual music, art, health and workshop festival is being held.

 The annual Šibenik International Children's Festival (Međunarodni Dječji Festival) takes place every summer and hosts children's workshops, plays and other activities.

 From 2011 to 2013 the Terraneo festival (music festival) was held in August on a yearly basis on a former military area in Šibenik, and since 2014 Šibenik (and other nearby towns) are the home of its spiritual successor Super Uho festival. Šibenik hosts the Dalmatian Chanson Evenings festival (Večeri Dalmatinske Šansone), held in the second half of August.